By Dr. Randy L. Hatchett

 Our churches face grave challenges as well.
 Churches that struggle to survive, conclude they cannot require converts to train in any meaningful way.
 Even church-going students know few stories; some students are unable to locate Moses as preceding David; it is simply no longer their story.

 About Dr. Randy Hatchett

 Dr. Randy Hatchett is a Professor of Theology in HBU’s School of Christian Thought.
 He also serves as program coordinator for Theological Studies (BA) and Christianity (BA).
 He earned his BA in Religion from Dallas Baptist College in 1978 and went on to earn an MDiv in Theology from Southwestern Baptist Theological Seminary in 1982 and a PhD in Philosophy of Religion in 1989.
 Dr. Hatchett has taught in the areas of areas of philosophy and theology; Biblical hermeneutics is an ongoing interest.
 His writing interests include: hermeneutics, church history, and theology.
-He received the Opal Goolsby Outstanding Faculty Award (1999- 2000).
+He received the Opal Goolsby Outstanding Teacher Award (1999- 2000).
 He revised Bruce Shelley’s Church History in Plain Language, 4th ed.
 (Thomas Nelson, 2013) and coauthored with Ben Blackwell, Engaging Theology: A Biblical, Historical, and Practical Introduction, (Zondervan, 2019).